 The information gathered and used includes Coaches, Mentors, Training Organisations, Professional Bodies, Commercial Organisations, Consumers, and the IRCM team, as well as other people the organisation has a relationship with or may need to contact.

 This policy describes how this personal data must be collected, handled and stored to meet the company’s data protection standards – and to comply with the law.

 Why this policy exists

-- Is open about how it stores and processes individual’s data
+- Is open about how it stores and processes organisations and individual’s data

 - Protects itself from the risks of a data breach

 The Data Protection Act 2018 describes how organisations must collect, handle and store personal information.